A Structured Approach to Safety Case Construction for AI Systems: Safety Case Patterns for AI Systems

 \begin{enumerate} \item Problem or assurance challenge. \item Applicable claim types. \item Recommended argument functions and reasoning logics. \item Evidence families and quality conditions. \item Practical example structure. \end{enumerate}

-In this section, we introduce four representative patterns correspond to the unique characteristics of modern AI assurance: "discovery-driven evaluation", "marginal risk without ground truth", "continuous system evolution", and "threshold-based acceptability decisions".
-We also discuss integration of these patterns into composite safety cases used in practice.
+In this section, we introduce four representative patterns that correspond to the unique characteristics of modern AI assurance: "discovery-driven evaluation", "marginal risk without ground truth", "continuous system evolution", and "threshold-based acceptability decisions".
+We also discuss integrating these patterns into composite safety cases used in practice.